// Remove Clearing button

 Course overview

-This four-year Modern Languages and Linguistics BA Honours degree focuses on the study of two languages and linguistics.
+This Modern Languages and Linguistics BA Honours degree focuses on the study of two languages and linguistics.
 You can choose from French, German, Portuguese and Spanish, as well as Chinese or Japanese.

 You will apply your knowledge and skills to strengthen your fluency in your chosen languages.

-The third year of your degree will be spent abroad, so you can develop your language skills among native speakers and experience a different culture.
+You will have the option of spending the third year of your degree abroad, so you can develop your language skills among native speakers and experience a different culture.

 This exciting Modern Languages and Linguistics programme is shaped by the research specialisms of our world-leading staff.
 It ensures your studies explore the latest ideas and most exciting areas of linguistics, such as: